metin/ProAngularJS-Repo/README.md

                 }
             };

+### Transclusion
+The term transclusion means to insert one part of a document into another by reference.
+This is useful when you are creating a directive that is a wrapper around arbitrary content.

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.